JulianWong310/Julian-Carry-Dynamics/2026-04-15-julian-carry-dynamics/discovery_story.md

 On a Friday afternoon, while playing in his room, Julian suddenly told me he had made a new mathematical discovery.
 I often hear about such "discoveries" from him—last time, he figured out the divisibility rule for 8, even recognizing that the hundreds digit must be analyzed based on its parity.

 This time, he told me that powers of 5 always result in a number ending in 25.
 As I reached for a calculator, he said:
 "Mom, no need for that.
 It's obvious.
-Since $4  \times25$ = $100$, the 'extra' 25 will always stay at the end."
+Since $4  \times25$ = $100$, the extra 25 will always stay at the end."

 I praised him as usual, but his next remark caught me off guard.
 He explained that because of the carry-over, if you remove the "25" tail from the powers of 5, the relationship between the remaining parts follows a specific rule:
 "The previous number times 5, plus 1, equals the next number."
 Furthermore, he observed that the last digit of this leading sequence—the hundreds digit of the original power—oscillates indefinitely between 1 and 6.